dotnet/csharplang/proposals/interceptors-issues-2024-01.md

 }
 ```

-This means that generator authors will be best advised to produce relative paths using e.g. `Path.GetRelativePath("/project/src/file1.cs", "/project/obj/generated/file2.g.cs")`.

-One reason why we haven't added relative path support already is that source generated files haven't had clearly defined paths.
-Now, there is a need for a generated file to know what path it "would be written out" to, while the text is being generated, before calling `AddSource` with a `hintName`.
-We may want to add a new public API like the following for this:
+Since we want generated files to refer relatively to "user" files, we now need to define the paths of generated files.
+Also, for source generators to be able to insert the correct relative paths into the generated source, a source generator needs to know what the file path will be before the file is actually added to the compilation.
+We may want to add new public API like the following for this:

 ```diff
  namespace Microsoft.CodeAnalysis;